guettli/django-and-third-party-js/README.md

 Con:

-* If are offline, for example you are traveling, then you can't reach the public CDN.
+* If you are offline, for example, you are traveling, then you can't reach the public CDN.

 # Vendor

-To "vendor" a library means to copy the code of a third-party library into the own code base.
+To "vendor" a library means to copy the code of a third-party library into its own codebase.

-This is a common work-around for having no useable dependency management.
+This is a common workaround for having no useable dependency management.

 You could just take the `bootstrap.min.css` and `bootstrap.bundle.min.js` and copy these files into your code.

-Please use a directory called "vendor" to signal all participants, that this is code which was copied.
+Please use a directory called "vendor" to signal all participants, that this is the code that was copied.

 Pro:

-* You don't need internet connection for development, since the files get served from your server.
+* You don't need an internet connection for development, since the files get served from your server.

 Con:

-* You have strange binary-like file in your git repo.
+* You have the strange binary-like file in your git repo.
 * If it is only one file, then it is not much work.
-But in the long run you might have many and maintaining them needs time.
+But in the long run, you might have many, and maintaining them needs time.

 # Python Webpack Boilerplate

 You can use [Python Webpack Boilerplate](https://github.com/AccordBox/python-webpack-boilerplate).

-I looks like a promising helper, but I have not used it up to now.
+It looks like a promising helper, but I have not used it up to now.